 |Customizable templates||Offers built-in, customizable templates for project planning, project scheduling, task creation, etc.|

-Real-time project analytics show you at a glance the health of your project enabling you to make swift and informed decisions.
-On top of this, inbuilt reporting features let you create project status reports to make sure things are on track.
+Real-time project analytics display, at a glance, the health of your project, enabling you to make swift and informed decisions.
+On top of this, built-in reporting features let you create project status reports to make sure things are on track.